St. George Church

 Philoptochos participates in the St. Joseph Evening Meal Program, which helps to serve families less fortunate by organizing nightly dinners seven days a week.
 Philoptochos has been providing & serving dinners once a month for over 30 years!
 St. Joseph contacted me because they've lost several of their volunteers & find themselves in a situation of not being able to provide dinners on the following dates:

-The average attendance per night is approx. 30 people; however, many ask for a dinner “to go” to take home for those unable to attend.
+The average attendance per night is approx. Thirty people; however, many ask for a dinner "to go" to take home for those unable to attend.
 The meals are served at 5:30 pm at Rock Island Twnshp Hall @ 2827-7th Ave., Rock Island, IL.
 If you could provide a meal & serve on any of these dates, contact Mary Winters (cell #563-726-2880).

 Thank you!